AnastasiaKazantaeva/DataAnalysis/GitHub_statistics/Clone statistics/README.md

 ## Description
 As GitHub doesn't store clones data more than 2 weeks, so this script helps to automate gathering a number of clones and unique clones of your GitHub repository.
 All data is collected in your Google Sheet via Google App Script.
+Note: after some experiments I found that 'unique' means unique per day.
+So, if you clone the repo yesterday the first time in life - you become unique.
+BUT!
+If you clone repo again the next day, so you will be again unique.

 ## Details